What is the Federal Work Study Program?

 Any student employee working in an office with access to student records should be made aware of the Federal Family Educational Rights and Privacy Act (FERPA).
 All student employees with access to student records must sign the Work Study Contract and Confidentiality Agreement.
 Employers need to give the student a copy and keep the original in their files.

 Federal work study employees may not work during scheduled class times and may not be excused from class in order to work during scheduled class times.
 The student must give the supervisor a print out of his/her class schedule so that the supervisor can verify that the employee is not working during classes.
 These employees may not work more than a total of 20 hours per week while classes are in session (including finals week) during the fall and spring semesters.
-To determine the number of hours per week a student may work, use the following formula:

 The purpose of setting weekly hours is to help spread earnings over the full award period.
 Variances from the average weekly schedule are not violations of the program, except that students may not work more than 20 hours in one week.
 Students who earn too much too quickly are often unable to budget funds over the full award period and may find themselves short of money as the semester ends.
 Departments will be held responsible for funding hours worked in excess of the student’s allowable hours and/or funds, as well as for any overtime hours worked by the student.